-A sun-synchronous orbit is an orbit in which a satellite passes over any point on the earth’s surface at approximately the same local solar time.
-Thus, the angle of illumination of the earth's surface will be approximately the same at all passages of the satellite.
-Such constant lighting conditions are very suitable for weather satellites.
-To achieve such characteristics, the parameters of the orbit are selected so that the orbit precesses eastward by 360 degrees per year (approximately 1 degree per day), compensating for the Earth's rotation around the Sun.
-Meteosatellites are located in this orbit: Meteor-M 2 (Russia), NOAA 15, 18, 19 (USA).
-Meteosatellites located in a sun-synchronous orbit do not immediately capture the entire surface of the Earth at once, rather scanning the image in the mode “one line at a time” and transmitting it at a frequency of about 137 MHz in analog format (APT).
-Special computer programs collect ready-made images from these lines.
+A sun-synchronous orbit is an orbit in which a satellite passes over any point on the Earth's surface at approximately the same local solar time value.
+Thus, the angle of illumination of the Earth's surface will be approximately the same during all passages of the satellite.
+Such constant illumination conditions are very suitable for weather satellites.
+In order to achieve desired characteristics, the orbit parameters are chosen in a way when the orbit precesses eastward by 360 degrees per year (approximately 1 degree per day), compensating for the Earth's rotation around the Sun.
+The following meteorological satellites are located on this orbit: Meteor-M 2 (Russia), NOAA 15, 18, 19 (USA).
+Meteorological satellites provided in the sun-synchronous orbit do not capture the entire surface of the Earth at once, rather scanning the image in the mode “one line at a time” and transmitting it at a frequency of about 137 MHz using the analog format (APT).
+Special computer software connects all ready images based on this data.

 The infrared range is divided into several subranges.

-The Earth's surface and clouds absorb visible and invisible radiation from the Sun and re-emit most of the energy in the form of infrared radiation back into the atmosphere.
-Some substances in the atmosphere, mainly water droplets and water vapor, absorb this infrared radiation and re-emit it in all directions, including back to Earth.
-Thus, the greenhouse effect keeps the atmosphere and surface in a warmer state than if there was no water vapor in the atmosphere.
+The Earth's surface and clouds absorb visible and invisible radiation from the Sun and re-radiate most of the energy as infrared radiation back into the atmosphere.
+Some substances contained in the atmosphere, mainly - water droplets and water vapor - absorb this infrared radiation and re-radiate it in all directions, including back to the Earth.
+Thus, the greenhouse effect keeps the atmosphere and surface warmer than if there were no water vapor in the atmosphere.

-The albedo of the water surface is on average smaller than most natural land surfaces and depends on the angle of incidence of the rays, on the height of the Sun, the ratio of direct and scattered radiation, and the waves of the sea surface.
-With the position of the Sun at the zenith of the calm sea albedo for direct radiation is 2%.
-With a decrease in the height of the Sun decreases.
+The albedo value of the water surface is less in average than most natural land surfaces and depends on the angle of incidence of rays, height of the Sun, ratio of direct and scattered radiation and sea surface excitement levels.
+When the Sun is at its zenith, the albedo value of calm sea is 2% for direct radiation.
+The albedo increases as the height of the Sun decreases.
 The albedo value of the sea increases when waves are very rough and have a foamy form.
 The following similes show that some objects are better to be detected in the infrared spectrum.
 For example, thin clouds.